It can be a little startling if your newborn comes out with a thin layer of hair all over their tiny body.

 Sometimes it still occurs, even though the mother has a sufficient amount of the vitamin, although this is rare.
 In these cases, doctors suspect it could be a genetic defect.

-If the mother ran a high fever during her pregnancy, or took the drug valproic acid for epilepsy, there’s also an increased risk.
+Babies have an increased risk of being born with spina bifida if the mother ran a high fever during her pregnancy or took the drug valproic acid for epilepsy (4).